-Currently, there is no specific legislation in Brazil providing for the "right to be forgotten", nor deletion or erasure rights.
-Once the LGPD is in force, erasure will be one of the statutory rights of data subjects.
+Currently, there is no specific legislation in Brazil providing for the "right to be forgotten".
+According to the LGPD, erasure will be one of the statutory rights of data subjects.
 After the controllers/processors have processed the data, they will need to erase the personal data, unless: